NPRG041: Programming in C++

 - Classes (with single inheritance): access specifiers (

-(for classes or virtual methods)
+public, protected, private), keyword final (for classes or virtual methods)

 - Inheritance principles: inheriting data / function members, inheritance access levels (